ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 -------------------

 Sometimes it's interesting to debug ``git`` or ``rsync``.
-Starting with version 5.4, ssh-mitm is able to intercept ssh commands like git or rsync.
+Starting with version 5.4, SSH-MITM is able to intercept ssh commands like git or rsync.

 Performing a ``git pull`` or ``rsync`` with a remote server only executes a remote ssh command and the file transfer is part of the communication.